 Interested in purchasing a fixer upper but scared about not having enough funds to do the remodeling?
 Qualified FHA buyers can take advantage of a fixer-upper home and make repairs with an FHA 203(k) rehabilitation mortgage from Bank of America.

 With one loan that combines the cost of buying the home with the cost of making repairs, the 203(k) could be ideal for qualified buyers interested in purchasing a home that needs repairs or updating.
-The 203(k) advantages include
+The 203(k) advantages include1:

 • Cash needed for repairs is built into the loan amount